We got lots to do here still ahead on the EIB network.

 Somebody got on a beach.

-But I mean I've seen more powerful thunderstorms go through here.
+But I mean, I've seen more powerful thunderstorms go through here.

-There was there was a knee-deep water in the streets, boats in the streets, airplanes turned over, lots of flooding, uh some structural damage in uh in certain places, and it was just a little category one storm.
+There was knee-deep water in the streets, boats in the streets, airplanes turned over, lots of flooding, some structural damage in certain places.

 Once the eye passes north of you, that's when you go, okay, we're out of the woods.